neandrake/spirc/README.md

 - `send` - sends an `Outbound` message, or more accurately queues an outbound message.
 - `connect` - connects to the server specified in the options set on client - a `connected` event is emitted once this has completed.
 - `disconnect` - disconnect from server, sending PARTs to all known channels, followed by a QUIT to the server - the socket is then closed and a `disconnected` event is emitted.
-- 'registered' event - fired when it's been determined that the client's user credentials were successfully registered - by default the client will attempt to register with the provided user credentials after a connection has been made.
+- `registered` event - fired when it's been determined that the client's user credentials were successfully registered - by default the client will attempt to register with the provided user credentials after a connection has been made.
 - `error` event - fired when a connection error occurs or if an IRC inbound message indicates an error.

 The `Client` object also provides methods for registering listeners for when any inbound event is received, regardless of target.
 These events are fired before the specified target has its events fired.